mattparker/lamplighthelp/v0/8-13-0_Deleted_profiles.markdown

 > Deleted profiles are archived, and can be restored if needed.

 Once you have deleted a profile, they are archived in the system.
-This means that the work you have done with them will be included in reports.
-These profiles can be re-instated from the archive, my a user of Manager level and above.
+This means that the work you have done with them will be included in reports. these profiles can be re-instated from the archive, by an operator of Manager access level and above.

 __Undeleting a profile__
 From the main Menu, choose People -> View -> {{user}} (or different role as appropriate.) -> All